 - Will there be radio presenters / radio DJs?
 If so, how many, and how often will there be a radio show?

 - What kind of topics will the radio show cover?

 - Will the radio show host interviews and if so, what kind?

 Have a look at “How to Start Your Own Online Radio Show” for tips on how to choose a topic, then plan, produce and promote your new show.
+You can find some great tips and tricks via internet radio communities where internet radio hosts share their knowledge.
+Here are the top 7 internet radio communities to join.
 Also, take the time to look at what other online radio stations are out there to get a sense of what gap your station will be filling, or what need or audience you’re catering to.
 This brings us nicely onto the next step, which is:

 Step 2: Brand your station

 Some of the first decisions you need to make before starting an internet radio station concern the name of your station and programming.
 This process should consider who your audience is and the message you want to put across, as well as evaluating what’s already out there.